jesyspa/jesyspa.github.io/_posts/2021-3-6-bridi-connectives-overview.md

 ---

-I'm currently learning Lojban and one topic that has given me some trouble have been connectives, especially between .
+I'm currently learning Lojban and one topic that has given me some trouble have been connectives, especially between bridi.
 By writing this post I'd like to gather all my understanding of the grammar of Lojban connectives in one place.
-The system I'm working in is CLL extended with the [simplified connective system][1] by selpahi; all further deviations are mistakes on my part.
+See my post on [my bankle][0] for details on how my language deviates from CLL Lojban.
+If any of this deviates more than described there, please let me know!

 Throughout the post I'll use X and Y to denote arbitrary bridi.